 On the far western side of Hyde Park is Kensington Palace, home to royalty since the 17th century.

-From 24 May 2019, there will be an exhibition on Queen Victoria celebrating the 200th anniversary of Queen Victoria’s birth.
-As she was born, grew up and became Queen in Kensington Palace, this is a fitting place to learn all about her life before she was Queen and her life during her reign.
+From 24 May 2019, there will be an exhibition on Queen Victoria celebrating the 200th anniversary of her birth.
+As she was born, grew up, and became Queen in Kensington Palace, this is a fitting place to learn all about her life before and during her reign.

-A tour is absolutely essential to hear all the history of the Palace and stories from the time.
-Going from room to room you hear what would have happened back in the day.
-It’s a great tour with such descriptions bringing the rooms to life.
+A tour is absolutely essential to hear all the history of the Palace and the stories of the time.
+Going from room to room, you hear what would have happened back in the day.
+It’s a great tour, with descriptions that bring the rooms to life.

-After the tour, you are free to explore the rooms of Queen Mary II and King George II and Queen Caroline.
+After the tour, you are free to explore the rooms of Queen Mary II, King George II, and Queen Caroline.

 Hours